Login

 December, January, February — Deep Winter

-Deep winter on the Khumbu is a serious undertaking.
-Temperatures at Gorakshep drop to -25°C to -30°C at night.
-Many teahouses above Namche close entirely in December and January, reducing accommodation options on the upper trail to a handful of heated rooms in a few lodges.
-Furthermore, Lukla flight delays due to wind and poor visibility are frequent and unpredictable in winter — two to three day delays are common.
-Consequently, winter EBC requires specialised cold-weather gear, confirmed teahouse availability before departure, and significantly more flexibility on the return flight buffer.
+Winter on the Khumbu is a genuinely serious undertaking.
+Gorak Shep nights drop to -25°C to -30°C, and plenty of teahouses above Namche shut entirely through December and January, narrowing your accommodation options to a handful of heated lodges.
+Wind and poor visibility cause frequent, unpredictable Lukla delays too — two or three days isn’t unusual.
+Winter EBC demands specialized cold-weather gear, confirmed teahouse availability booked ahead, and real flexibility built into your return flight buffer.

 Lukla Flights and Season